The story of Diet Doctor

 The health problems that the world faces are huge, the suffering is massive and in many ways it is getting worse.
 Many of those health problems are not necessary.
 They can be prevented or even cured.
 Someone must make that happen.

 We need to forever work on getting closer to the truth.
 We need to willingly discard failed old ideas, remove the plague of biased misinformation caused by industry funding, and focus on the simple things that work.
-Then the truth must be made easily available to the world, in a way that inspires people to improve their lives and reach for their potential.
+Then this knowledge must be made easily available to the world, in a way that inspires people to improve their lives and reach for their potential.

 We will do whatever we can to achieve that.
 We’ll keep working towards our purpose.
 Empowering people everywhere to revolutionize their health.